Go to navigation links

 • Same veneer as face can be used for optimum colour & grain matching

-Exposed edges of a Premier Grade panel to be finished with veneer from the same veneer stock as the face in order to obtain the closest match - this is typically applied before the panels have been pressed.
-While veneer edging is typically advised agaisnt for reason of robustness, this option is often chosen where the chosen veneer does not have a good match in solid lumber.
+Exposed edges of a Premier Grade panel can be finished with matching veneer from the same stock as the face in order to obtain the closest match - this is applied before the panels have been pressed.
+This option is often chosen particularly where the chosen veneer does not have a good match in solid lumber.

 Alternatively, if you would prefer to edge the panels yourself, we can supply unglued veneer strips using the same veneer stock, to ensure a perfect match.